KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Intellectual Property.md

         Commercial software for which most of the legal protections under copyright are retained.

         Unlike FOSS, it is usually not legal to copy, modify or distribute proprietary software.
-The terms and conditions for which the propri- etary software may or may not be used under copyright protection law are usually communicated to users through an End User License Agree- ment (EULA) contract that the user must accept to use the software.
+The terms and conditions for which the proprietary software may or may not be used under copyright protection law are usually communicated to users through an End User License Agreement (EULA) contract that the user must accept to use the software.

         The source code for proprietary software is usually kept secret.

-        Although it seems super restrictive compared to FOSS, it is im- portant to remember that software is a form of intellectual property and it is the right of the owner to be compensated for the use of the property.6.
+        Although it seems super restrictive compared to FOSS, it is important to remember that software is a form of intellectual property and it is the right of the owner to be compensated for the use of the property.6.
 An example of proprietary software is Windows OS, where unauthorised copying is illegal and the majority of source code is kept secret.